What happened to the dream

 Laugh if you must

 If you know me, there are more than a couple of reasons I was never going to be the star of that show, but I never realized the hurdles I faced.
 In the end, I didn’t get the part I wanted.
-I was relegated to a non-speaking, non-singing role.
+The director relegated me to a non-speaking, non-singing role.
 Mrs. Little, wherever you are today, I want you to know that you suck ass and I will never forgive you for your poor assessment of talent!

 The 6 ways to say…